marcustyphoon/marcustyphoon/README.md

 - [ ] maybe add "show all posts sourced from blogs I follow" to show-originals beta and get poked by all the devs with sticks because feature creep is bad
 - [ ] make the show originals beta use dropdowns in settings
-- [ ] use --post-padding for shrinking indicators

 - [ ] fix broken interaction between no-recommended and show-originals